Longest World Series game in history: Dodgers, Red Sox set a new record in Game 3

 - 2015 Game 1: Royals beat Mets 5-4 in 14 innings.

-Furthermore, Game 3 is also the longest World Series game by time of game.
-Game 3 is already over the six-hour mark as of this writing.
+Furthermore, Game 3 is also the longest World Series game by time of game and again, it's not close.
 Here are the longest World Series games in history by time of game:

 - 2005 Game 3: White Sox vs. Astros in five hours and 41 minutes.